Chantal Gibson

 When you said, Mom, only poor kids get lured away

-, I understood your insistence
+and snatched in bags, I understood your insistence

 and stopped reading your sisters Curious George.